There are at least 3 reactions to hearing the planet is reaching peak child:

 Hans Rosling declared we are already at peak child globally.

-Hans Rosling was a great statistician, a wonderful humanitarian, but perhaps also an optimist.
-He stated the world is at peak child in 2014, when the ‘births per woman’ was at 2.5.
-Now, in 2019 it still marginally abover 2.4, and the magic number, thought to be ‘between 2.4 and 2.2’, will be reached at the earliest by 2020, and at the latest by 2034.
-So for ‘peak child’ to have been already reached in 2014, it definitely have to include all children under 18.
+Hans Rosling was a great statistician, a wonderful humanitarian, but perhaps also an optimist, maybe he was technically a few years early.
+Still, conceptually, he was correct when he stated the world is at peak child in 2014, although ‘births per woman’ was still at 2.5.
+Now, in 2019 it still marginally above 2.4, and the magic number, thought to be ‘between 2.4 and 2.2’, will be confirmed at the earliest by 2020, and at the latest by 2034.
+So for ‘peak child’ to have been already reached by 2014, it definitely could not have included all children under 18.
 Overall, you could argue that Hans was a little early, but not very early.
-We are basically now at peak child.
+We were basically at peak child at the time of his prediction, if not technically yet having already passed peak child.

 OK: So Why do we still have Population Growth?